 \section{Proposed Approach}

-In a hierarchically labeled dataset, every image $X_n$ is marked with a $K$-level semantic label denoted with a $K$-dim vector $Y_{n}$.
-The label vector consists of the class labels from the lowest hierarchy level to the highest one in a semantic tree.
-For example, CIFAR-100 has two-level semantic structure.
-An image of a dolphin is labels with Y = $\{$Dolphin, Aquatic Mammals$\}$ in a two-level hierarchy.
-We aim to apply deep convolutional neural network (CNN) with learnable parameters $\Theta$ to project images to a special Hamming space.
-In this Hamming space, for any semantic level, the distance between points from the same class should be smaller than the one between points from different classes.
+Suppose a hierarchical labeled dataset, and each image $x_i$ is annotated with a $K$-level semantic label, denoted with a $K$-dimensional vector $y_{i}$.
+The label vector consists of the class labels from the lowest hierarchy level to the highest hierarchy level in a tree-like structure.
+For example, a dolphin image is labeled with $y=\{$Dolphin, Aquatic Mammals$\}$ in a two-level hierarchy.
+We aim to apply deep convolutional neural network (CNN) with learnable parameters $\Theta$ to project images to a particular Hamming space.
+In this space, for any hierarchy level, the Hamming distance between intra-class samples to the corresponding class center is smaller than that to other class centers.

-In many previous works, only the fine level semantic information (categories at leaf nodes) is utilized to train deep hashing models.
-With such supervision, deep models can only preserve the images from the same lowest class gathering together.
-However, the similarities between the parent classes are out-of-order.
-To keep a semantic hierarchical structure in the Hamming space, we propose a multi-level Gaussian model.